TooTallNate/NodObjC/README.md

  * [MacRuby][]
  * [And the others…][others]

-So you can write entire Cocoa or iOS GUI applications entirely in NodeJS JavaScript!
+So you can write entire Cocoa or iOS GUI applications entirely in Node.js JavaScript!
 Applications are interpreted at runtime through the V8 engine, rather than compiled to a machine exectuable.
 This has the advantage of being able to tweak code without having to recompile; excellent for rapid prototyping